rndm-com/rndm-cli/readme.md

 ## Documentation

-For further assistance, you can run the below command to get commandline help:
+For further assistance, you can run the below command to get command line help:

 ```sh
 rndm -h